 - Place you on formal probation and assign you a probation officer

-- Violate no law (other than a traffic infraction)
+1. That you violate no law (other than a traffic infraction)

-- Visit your probation officer as often as required by your probation terms
+2. You visit your probation officer as often as required by your probation terms

-- Attend sexual addiction or rehabilitation programs
+4. You attend sexual addiction or rehabilitation programs